arirusso/pulse-analysis/README.md

 #### Audio content

 It's recommended that the audio file have a pulse rate of *16th notes* at *120 BPM* and be around *10 minutes long*.
-Using a single sound (eg snare drum) striking 16th notes will produce the best results.
+Using a single, consistent pulse-like sound (eg snare drum) striking 16th notes will produce the best results.

 If it's not clear what's meant by this, example audio files are included in the repository and can be found [here](https://github.com/arirusso/pulse-analysis/tree/master/spec/media)